Indian locomotive class WAM-4

-The Indian locomotive class WAM-4 is a class of 25 kV AC electric locomotives that was developed in 1970 by Chittaranjan Locomotive Works (CLW) for Indian Railways.
+The Indian locomotive class WAM-4 was a class of 25 kV AC electric locomotives that was developed in 1970 by Chittaranjan Locomotive Works (CLW) for Indian Railways.
 The model name stands for broad gauge (W), alternating current (A), mixed traffic (M) locomotive, 4th generation (4).
 They entered service in March 1971.
 A total of 500 WAM-4 were built at CLW between 1970 and 1983, which made them the most numerous class of mainline electric locomotive till its successor the WAG-5.